Sayeedh784/Sayeedh784/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Django and ReactJs.
+- 🔭 I’m currently working on Django.
 - 👯 I’m looking to collaborate on Django.

 ### Contact with me: